-Note: The 21d regimen was the original standard of care and is particularly useful where a rapid response is required.
-For other patients, weekly dosing via one of the other bortezomib protocols is in general preferred to reduce toxicity.
-A protocol for a 35d regimen is also approved for patients with lower performance status or in whom co-morbidity precludes twice weekly dosing.
+Note: This 35d regimen (unlicensed) adapted from APEX trial is preferred in most patients and particularly in those at high risk of neuropathy.
+A protocol for a 21d regimen is also approved and may be suitable where a rapid response is required.
 Unless there is a contraindication to steroids, the use of Dexamethasone, given on the day of and the day after each dose of bortezomib, is recommended to improve response rates.